OSS-Java-Seminar-2023/OnlineTrainingSystem/README.md

 ## Business Logic🎓💡

+- **Account Creation and Welcome Email**
+  - When a new user account is created, the application sends a "Welcome" email to the user's registered email address.

 - **Matching Algorithm**
   - The application uses an algorithm to match clients with coaches based on factors such as gender, age, experience, types of training, and price.